brianm78/pipecmd/README.md

     And even *kind-of* allows chaining directly with python's short-cirtuiting logic operators like:

-        (sh.test["!", "-e", file] and sh.touch(file)).run()
+        sh.test["!", "-e", file] and sh.touch(file) | run

     But this really eagerly evaluates the first command at definition time, which has inuintuitive semantics compared to how everything else works, so I think this is probably a bad idea.

- - Maybe a more natural syntax for signallying a command should be run.
-Doing

-    (sh.echo["x"] | sh.cat > "file.txt")()

-   Is a bit clunky.
-Maybe define some helper objects such that:

-    command | run  # Immediately run and return proc command | bg   # As run, but wait=False

-   Immediately runs and returns the Popen object?
+ - Not sure if I should re-jig file redirection.
+Currently works directionally like:

+        input > command > output

+    Or

+        output < command < input

+    But that may be overly confusing.
+The `output < command` in particular looks a bit odd.
+    `input >` seems more reasonable since it mirrors how pipes work.

+    Should perhaps only support shell style where redirection appears after command only.
+Ie:

+        command <input >output

+    (This does currently work, but maybe should be the only supported form) Alternatively, maybe allow input > command but not output < command